 Van McCall, chief lending officer of AgSouth Farm Credit, announced that Adam Hebert has been promoted to commercial loan officer at AgSouth Farm Credit.
 Hebert is located in the Statesboro location at 40 S Main St. and will be primarily servicing Emanuel, Candler and Effingham counties.

 Like a tiresome dinner guest, the recession has long outstayed its welcome.
 But there are some clear signs that the economy has begun to turn around.
 If that is indeed the case, how should you, as an individual investor, respond?

 While stock prices were going through their dizzying descent, some people gave up on investing and decided that, from now on, they would put all their money in savings accounts, piggy banks, under their pillows - anywhere but in the market.
 Another group took a "wait-and-see" approach and told themselves they'd start investing again when they were sure that things had turned around.
 But a third group quietly decided to "stay the course" and continued investing.

 For an eighth consecutive year, Microtel Inn & Suites has been ranked highest in guest satisfaction among economy/budget hotel chains.
 This ranking was the conclusion of 2009 study by J. D. Power and Associates.

-ATLANTA - The Georgia Department of Labor (GDOL) reported that the unemployment rate in the metro Savannah area rose to a preliminary unadjusted rate of 6.6 percent in December, up 2.7 percentage points over the year from December 2007.
-The jobless rate in metro Savannah rose eight-tenths of one percentage point from a revised 5.8 percent in November.
+ATLANTA - The Georgia Department of Labor reported that the preliminary unadjusted unemployment rate in the metro Savannah area rose to 10 percent in July, up 1.4 percentage points from a revised 8.6 percent in June.